The Department of Subsidiaries and Strategic Investment was created on August 4, 2014 with the objective of providing

 Investing in Alternate Investment Funds

 NABARD is contributing to SEBI registered Alternate Investment Funds to encourage entrepreneurship in existing or new activities for catering to agriculture and rural development, to facilitate development of income generating sustainable units for emulation by rural people and to promote technological innovations and technology dissemination in agricultural and rural sectors.
-As on 31 March 2025, the total commitment by NABARD stood at Rs 1069.02 crores in 36.
+As on 30 September 2025, the total commitment by NABARD stood at Rs 1093.39 crores in 37.

 NABARD invests in sector specific and sector agnostic funds in Category I and II Alternative Investment Funds category registered under SEBI (AIF) Regulations 2012.
 The contributions have also been made to Debt Funds.